pxckets/monero-python/docs/source/backends.rst

 JSON RPC
 ----------------

-This backend requires a running ``monero-wallet-rpc`` process with a Monero wallet file opened.
+This backend requires a running ``oscillate-wallet-rpc`` process with a Oscillate wallet file opened.
 This can be on your local system or a remote node, depending on where the wallet file lives and where the daemon is running.
 Refer to the quickstart for general setup information.